Nicolai Lilin: Conspiracy theories

-Fake news
+Disinformation

 On 9 July 2014, Lilin wrote an article in which he included a photograph allegedly showing a Ukrainian government building displaying the Ukrainian flag flying alongside a Nazi one.
 The image was later shown to have been a production still from the Russian film Match.
 Later that year, he shared an article from the German conspiracist website Wahrheit fuer Deutschland claiming that a Ukrainian pilot had confessed to having shot down Malaysia Airlines Flight 17.
 The website subsequently specified that the source of the information was a satire page.

 In 2015, during the Greta Ramelli and Vanessa Marzullo kidnapping crisis, Lilin posted a photo on his Facebook page of an armed woman he claimed to be Marzullo working for her terrorist captors.
 The subject of the photo was later revealed to be a Kurdish Peshmerga fighter.
 Later that year, he shared an article from Imola Oggi stating that the Iraqi armed forces had shot down two British planes carrying armaments for ISIS.
 He deleted the post after a backlash, but posted the same story from the Fars News Agency.

 In 2023, he posted a video on his YouTube channel claiming that a Ukrainian war veteran in Ternopil had murdered his wife and children after mistaking a French flag on an inflatable castle they were using for a Russian one, providing no source for the information.
 In September of that year, Lilin spread the Russian-fabricated allegation that Human Rights Watch had accused Ukraine of using cluster munitions against civilians.

 In the aftermath of the Crocus City Hall attack, Lilin's Twitter account was briefly suspended after having shared a video from the Russian talk show 60 Minut showing a deepfake depiction of Ukrainian politician Oleksiy Danilov claiming Ukraine's responsibility for the attack, and posting a tweet saying that one of the attackers had a Ukrainian passport.
 After the 8 July 2024 Russian strikes on Ukraine, Lilin posted a video on his YouTube channel claiming that the missile that struck the Okhmatdyt children's hospital was American.
 On 10 July 2024, Lilin shared a video on his Telegram channel claiming that Joe Biden had committed adultery with the wife of Jens Stoltenberg.
 In November of that year, Lilin spread debunked allegations that The Coca-Cola Company was profiting over the Russo-Ukrainian war by furnishing mobile morgues to the Ukrainians.

 On 7 November 2025, Lilin shared a video he claimed showed EU-funded Ukrainian "Nazi-Zionists" assaulting an Orthodox church during an anti-Christian persecution.
 The video, in fact, showed pro-Russian rioters of the Moscow Patriarchate storming Saint Michael's Cathedral in Cherkasy and assaulting Ukrainian supporters of the Orthodox Church of Ukraine with fire extinguishers and tear gas.
+In December of that year, he falsely claimed that Ukrainian major general Andrii Hnatov was wearing the emblem of the Dirlewanger Brigade.